Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

 If you take medications for conditions such as high blood pressure, thyroid diseases, or a heart condition, you will be able to take them with a sip of water before the procedure.
 If you have diabetes and use insulin, you will need to adjust the insulin dosage on the day of the procedure.
 Make sure you consult with your diabetes care provider before doing so.
 Remember to have your diabetes medication with you to take when the procedure is complete.

-It is important to arrange for someone to drive you home after the upper endoscopy in Baltimore, as the sedation used during the procedure can cause drowsiness, dizziness, and impaired judgment.
+It is important to arrange for someone to drive you home after the upper endoscopy, as the sedation used during the procedure can cause drowsiness, dizziness, and impaired judgment.
 It will make it unsafe for you to drive or operate machinery for up to eight hours following the procedure.

 Risks